joshem96/RTA---Readme-Files/README.md

-# eBay and Australia Post Summary Chrome Extension
+# Ecommerce Tools Australia

-Welcome to the eBay and Australia Post Summary Chrome Extension!
+Welcome to the Re Chrome Extension!
 This extension is designed to simplify the process of gathering sales data from eBay and postage fees from Australia Post.
 With just a few clicks, you can quickly access valuable information about your eBay sales and postage costs.

 ## Table of Contents